vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - [Implement Multiple Pod Network Interfaces with Multus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html)

 Each CNI is suitable for a different use case.
-The following table lists some common use cases for the three CNIs that Tanzu Kubernetes Grid supports.
+The following table lists some common use cases for the CNI options that Tanzu Kubernetes Grid supports.
 This table will help you select the most appropriate CNI for your Tanzu Kubernetes Grid implementation.

 |**CNI**|**Use Case**|**Pros and Cons**|
 | --- | --- | --- | --- |